 Postgraduate Foundation Training and Beyond

-At the end of the undergraduate programme you’ll receive your degree.
-The General Medical Council (GMC) approves your university’s degree as a primary medical qualification (PMQ).
+At the point of graduation the General Medical Council (GMC) approves your university’s degree as a primary medical qualification (PMQ).
 This is important because, provided there are no concerns about your fitness to practise, a PMQ entitles you to provisional registration with the GMC for a licence to practise medicine in the UK.

 Provisional registration is time limited to a maximum of three years and 30 days (1125 days in total).
 After this time period your provisional registration will normally expire.
 Provisionally registered doctors can only practise in approved Foundation Year One posts: the law does not allow provisionally registered doctors to undertake any other type of work.
 To obtain a Foundation Year One post you will need to apply during the final year of your undergraduate programme though the UK Foundation Programme Office selection scheme, which allocates these posts to graduates on a competitive basis.
 All suitably qualified UK graduates have found a place on the Foundation Year One programme, but this cannot be guaranteed, for instance if there were to be an increased number of competitive applications from non-UK graduates.